influxdata/docs-v2/content/kapacitor/v1.6/event_handlers/kafka.md

 ### Using SASL with Kapacitor

-Kapacitor can be configured to use SASL if you want to use methods of authentication other than SSL.
+To use an authentication method other than SSL, configure Kapacitor to use SASL.
 An example would be using Kapacitor to authenticate directly against Kafka with a username/password.
 Multiple configuration options are available, but the most common usage is username and password as shown in the following example: